Shekharrajak/ng-bokeh/README.md

 ## Build

+Install the dependencies using `npm install`

 Run `ng build ng-bokeh` to build the library and usable in bokeh-tester application.

+Running the testing Angular application in locahost:4200 :
+`npm start bokeh-tester`

 Run `ng build bokeh-tester` to build the project application.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.